 Thus, the daffodil (Narcissus sibiricus) changed the shape of its flowers and its flowering period to suit its habitat.

 It is thought that the Japanese daffodil began blooming in winter in Japan when it was first cultivated and its behavior was stabilized.
-However, it is also possible that it was originally an adaptation to winter insects such as hummingbird hawk-moths, which were found in its native habitat, such as Israel.
+However, it is possible that its original behavior was an adaptation to winter insects such as hummingbird hawk-moths, which were found in its native habitat, such as Israel.

 Japanese daffodils are known as one of the few flowers that brighten up winter, but when you consider the circumstances surrounding their origins, don't you feel a sense of the long history and causal connection between the Mediterranean and Japan?